-Did you know that we’re apart of The Good Garage Scheme?
-This means you can rest assure that your car is in safe hands with us.
+Did you know that we’re a part of The Good Garage Scheme?
+This means you can rest assured that your car is in safe hands with us.
 Ran by one of our favourites, Forte, it aims to improve the standards in the automotive industry.
 Something we work very hard at each and every day.

 As always, if you have any questions about Maitland Motors and how we can help look after your car then just leave a comment below or call us in the office.

 Is your car making weird or strange noises, such as banging, nocking, squealing or grinding?
 Then this could be a sign it’s time to get your car booked in for a check.
 Ignoring noises could result in what would have been a quick and affordable fix, turning into a large and expensive repair.

 Brakes, suspension, timing belts, and wheel bearings (to name a few) can all be culprits of noises when they are no longer working as well as they should/can.
 There are parts on cars that do wear over time and you should expect to replace them as general, ongoing maintenance of your car.
 As we always say, prevention is better than cure when it comes to cars and booking in as soon as you hear or feel any changes with your car will only help to keep it running at its best and as safely as it can.

 To book in for a FREE Vehicle Health Check, where we visually check and inspect all areas of your car, then call the office or send us a message.

 Here at Maitland Motors, with over 20 years experience in the trade, we’ve worked on many a car and fitted many different types of parts of varying quality.
 With this knowledge and experience behind us, we strongly believe that fitting OE Quality parts is better for you and your car.